Mangal Pandey: The Rising: Plot

-It is the year 1857, a large part of the Indian subcontinent is under the control of the British East India Company.
-On 7 April, in Barrackpore, Mangal Pandey (Aamir Khan), a sepoy (soldier of Indian origin) in the 34th Bengal Native Infantry of the company's army, is being led to his execution by hanging for fomenting mutiny against company rule.
+It is the year 1857, and a large part of the Indian subcontinent is under the control of the British East India Company.
+On 7 April, in Barrackpore in West Bengal, Mangal Pandey (Aamir Khan), a sepoy (soldier of Indian origin) in the 34th Bengal Native Infantry of the company's army, is being led to his execution by hanging for fomenting a mutiny against company rule.
 Witnessing the execution is Pandey's friend, Captain William Gordon (Toby Stephens), who is relieved when the execution is delayed due to the hangman's refusal to hang Pandey.
 The film then flashes back to four years earlier.
-While fighting in Afghanistan, Pandey saves Gordon's life by dragging him to safety when the two were targeted by Afghan snipers.
+While fighting in the Emirate of Afghanistan, Pandey saves Gordon's life by dragging him to safety when the two were targeted by Afghan snipers.
 Afterwards, Gordon seeks out Pandey at a camp and offers him his pistol as a token of gratitude.
 Three years later (31 December 1856), during the New Year Eve's ball at the Governor General's palace in Calcutta, Pandey angers Captain Hewson (Ben Nealon) when he attempts to stop him from severely beating an Indian servant for inadvertently touching Emily Kent, the daughter of Mr. Graham Kent, an influential British businessman.
-Gordon witnesses the assault but does not stop it leading to tension with Pandey.
-However he apologizes to Pandey during a wrestling match and a friendship is formed between them transcending rank, colour and race.
+Gordon witnesses the assault but does not stop it, leading to tension with Pandey.
+However, he apologizes to Pandey during a wrestling match, and a friendship is formed between them transcending rank, colour and race.

 The company then introduces a new weapon in January 1857 for its troops: the Enfield rifled musket.
-Rumours spread among the sepoys that the paper cartridges holding the powder and ball for the rifle are greased with either pig fat or beef tallow; the process of loading the rifle requires the soldier to bite down on the cartridge, and the soldiers believe that this would cause them to consume pork or beef — acts abhorrent to Muslim and Hindu soldiers for religious reasons.
+Rumours spread among the sepoys that the paper cartridges holding the powder and ball for the rifle are greased with either pig fat or beef tallow; the process of loading the rifle requires the soldier to bite down on the cartridge, and the soldiers believe that this would cause them to consume pork or beef — acts abhorrent to Muslim and Hindu soldiers, respectively, for religious reasons.
 A low-caste labourer named Nainsukh teases Pandey, a Brahmin, that he has lost his caste by using such a gun, but Pandey dismisses Nainsukh's taunts.
 The sepoys, led by Pandey, express their concerns to General Hearsey (Jeremy Clyde), but he reassures them that no such cartridge exists.
 The sepoys remain concerned when they are asked to test-fire the new rifle at musketry drill, but Gordon, after talking to Hearsey, reiterates that no such cartridge exists and asks a sepoy to test-fire the rifle.
 Pandey volunteers, and his fellow sepoys chastise him afterward.
 However, demonstrating his trust in Gordon, he states his belief that the rumours are untrue.